Sarav-S/aspire-code-challenge/README.md

 `composer install`

-and then run the migration along with seeders

-`php artisan migrate && php artisan db:seed`

 Apart from above, no more additional configuration is required.
 Simply copy the contents of `.env.example`  to `.env` and modify the database connection string.
-Once that is done,  you're good to go.
+Run the migration and seeders then you're good to go.

+`php artisan migrate && php artisan db:seed`

+and finally,

+`php artisan serve`

+to start the application

 # Basic Flow